Fabricating TRUTH is a metaphorical Pandora's box about the current 45 administration.

 What is TRUTH?

 Ever since the presidential election of 2016, the concept of truth (which I considered an absolute) has been bent.
 Since when is opinion equal to fact?
-What happens when people fabricate the truth?
-What does it say about our current administration, when the government of the United States bends and undermines the facts from moment to moment.
+What happens when the presidential administration fabricate the truth?
+What does it say about our current government of the United States bends and undermines the facts from moment to moment.
 From the podium of the president we hear alternative facts, a web of lies, and circular logic.
 Science, and logic dismissed.
 Long term values of the United States including religious tolerance and a sanctuary for immigrants are questioned.

 I am not the only one examining the concept of TRUTH.
 The New York Times recently adopted an unofficial slogan, "The TRUTH is more important now."